NivranshuB/PIC-er/README.md

 ### Frontend

-React was used to create the frontend in addition to Node.js
+React was used to create the frontend in addition to Node.js.
+Node version: 16.14.0

 Libraries used:
 * Chakra UI component libary